- Why do employers ask "What do you like least about your job?"

 This position would allow me to put to use my interpersonal skills and the business practices I learned in school.

-Example 5: Mention work-life balance
+Example 5: Mentioning work-life balance

 In my current position as a graphic designer at Hurtz Shoes, I support the marketing team, several executive teams, and our PR department.
 Over the last two years, I have loved working on a wide range of projects.